 The following table sets forth the name of each Selling Stockholder, the number of shares of Common Stock beneficially owned by each Selling Stockholder as of September 15, 1998, and the number of Shares registered hereby that each Selling Stockholder may offer and sell pursuant to this Prospectus.
 However, because the Selling Stockholders may offer all, some or none of the Shares at any time and from time to time after the date hereof, and because the offering contemplated by this Prospectus is currently not being underwritten, no estimate can be given as to the number of Shares that will be held by each Selling Stockholder upon or prior to completion of the Offering.
-To the knowledge of the Company, none of the Selling Stockholders has had any material relationship with the Company except as set forth in the footnotes to the following table and as more fully described elsewhere in this Prospectus (including the information incorporated by reference in this Prospectus).
+To the knowledge of the Company, none of the Selling Stockholders has had any material relationship with the Company except as set forth in the footnotes to the following table and as more fully described elsewhere in this Prospectus).